Home » What Causes Rats To Come in Your House?

 Electrical Wires

-If the rats aren’t chewing, they may still hunker down around electrical wire conduits since they provide a secure place to hide from predators.
+Even if the rats aren’t chewing, they may still hunker down around electrical wire conduits, as they provide a secure place to hide from predators.

 Keeping your home tidy and getting rid of clutter reduces potential nesting areas for rats.
 It also denies them materials that they would otherwise use for nest building.